threatinteltest/ThreatHunting/README.md

 # The ThreatHunting Project
 An informational repo about hunting for adversaries in your IT environment.

-Be sure to visit [ThreatHunting.net](http://threathunting.net) for more info about this repo.

 ## License
 Here's the deal, in plain English: